genedan/cl-practitioners-guide/chapter_1/data_and_logic.rst

 Should Data and Business Logic be Separate?
 ===========================================

 The actuarial profession is used to working with spreadsheets.
-The CAS technology survey consistently shows Microsoft Excel as the dominant tool used in actuarial work.
+The CAS technology survey consistently shows Microsoft Excel as the dominant tool used in actuarial work (Fannin 2022).
 Indeed for a large swath of actuarial problems, spreadsheets are fantastic tool.
 According to the ASTIN 2016 Non-Life Reserving Practices Survey, the plurality of practitioners worldwide use spreadsheet software for meeting reserving obligations.

 Spreadsheets differ from traditional software applications in that they generally promote interdependence between the data and business logic.
 Because of this, there is no difference between cells with raw data and cells with formulae.
 At a small enough scale, this is easy to reason about making spreadsheets great for simple models, prototypes, when working with small data sets.